Kyungseop0206/golf-swing-pose-analysis/README.md

 - Integrated 3 pretrained models (SwingNet, HRNet, MHFormer) into a single working pipeline by aligning their required data formats and connecting them.

 ### 3. Evaluating Technical Feasibility
-- Reviewed the outputs of the entire pipeline and identified technical constraints that impact single camera 3D reconstructuion, such as depth ambiguity and inhernet limitations of human pose models.
+- Reviewed the outputs of the entire pipeline and identified technical constraints that impact single camera 3D reconstruction, such as depth ambiguity and inhernet limitations of human pose models.
 - Summarized these findings for the client, clarifying what the PoC can realistically support and what would require additional development.